 If you have a learning, sensory, or physical reason for special accommodation in this class, contact the Office of Special Services at 718-997-5870, and please let me know that you have done so.

 The Writing Center is a great resource for getting feedback on your writing, whether you’re struggling or just want to hear the ideas of a trained expert as you’re revising.

-A student’s work should be his or her own.
+Students’ work should be their own.
 But a student’s ideas should also engage the ideas of other thinkers and writers.
-Communication gives ideas meaning and creates a community of thinkers.
+Communication creates a community of thinkers through which meaning circulates.
 This is where citation and plagiarism can become tricky.
 Plagiarism is, of course, a serious issue.
-It is important that you establish your own point of view, make it clear what ideas are yours and which come from your sources, and respond to your sources critically.
+It is important that you establish your own point of view, make it clear what ideas are yours and which come from your sources, and respond to those sources critically.
 Be sure also to cite all sources appropriately, using MLA style.
 Finally, if you’re struggling with your ideas, your writing, or your sources, be sure to talk to me.
 Plagiarism sometimes arises from confusion and sometimes from desperation.
 If you are feeling panicked or just unsure about a writing assignment, talk to me.
 I can help you with the process.
 I count on you to take your academic integrity seriously, and I take any breach of the college’s policy on plagiarism seriously, too.
 You should familiarize yourself with that policy, and let me know if you have any questions about it.